-The Bank has established a Remuneration Policy which has been approved by the Board and is subject to periodic review of the Board, including when material changes are made to the policy.
-The Remuneration Policy provides a framework that can be implemented and replicable year after year.
+The Bank has established a Remuneration Policy that has been approved by the Board and is subject to periodic review of the Board, including when material changes are made to the policy.
+The Remuneration Policy provides a framework that can be implemented and is replicable year after year.
 This is to ensure all employees are compensated fairly, transparently and with a proper governance process across all levels of jobs.

-Being a performance driven organisation, the performance measurement through quantitative indicators, qualitative indicators and penalty point which includes both financial and non-financial goals, short term and long term perspectives and incorporates measures related to risk, compliance and process control aims to support a performance based culture which promotes prudent risk taking and long term sustainability of the Bank.
+Being a performance-driven organisation, the performance measurement, incorporating quantitative indicators, qualitative indicators and penalty point, both financial and non-financial goals, short-term and long-term perspectives as well as measures related to risk, compliance and process control, aims to support a performance-based culture which promotes prudent risk-taking and long-term sustainability of the Bank.